Constitution of the New York State Young Democrats

 Upon request of at least a simple majority of the voting State Executive Committee, and shall give a mandatory report before the entire State Executive Committee of the results of an internal investigation at the next meeting of the State Executive Committee following such a request.

 Section 7.3.
 Complaints.

 Any member of the State Executive Committee, or any Chapter President, or any person eligible to vote at the State Convention, may lodge a formal complaint by submitting a complaint in writing by electronic mail or first-class, certified mail sent with a return receipt.
-The Judiciary Panel shall hear formal complaints between NYSYD members of separate chapters.
+The Judicial Council shall hear formal complaints between NYSYD members of separate chapters.
 Disputes between members of the same chapter shall be resolved by that chapter according to their disciplinary procedures.